 Today, a popular option is to drill a hole through the oil filler cap and install a brass fitting which has threads to accept the return oil line fitting.
 We also carry a quick-disconnect fitting similar to what is used with compressor air hoses.
 Seems to work just fine.
 Some larger engines (such as the 7.3L) also actually have a plugged test port which can be used by simply removing the plug and attaching the return oil line fitting to the threaded port.
 If your vehicle has an oil cooler, you might be able to tie into the return line with a simple brass “T” fitting.

-Another solution is the use of my duplex sandwich adapter.
+Another installation solution is the use of my duplex sandwich adapters.
 It has a supply port and a return port for the two hoses to connect.
 It is that simple!
 Ask me if I have one for your model vehicle.

 There are currently no questions or answers.